Elliston, South Australia: Climate

+Elliston experiences a warm-summer mediterranean climate (Köppen: Csb); with warm, dry summers and mild, wetter winters.
+Breezes from the Southern Ocean moderate summer temperatures (with average maxima and minima reaching 26.0 C in January and 15.9 C in February); but on occasion, northerly breezes from the Outback produce heatwaves: with maxima exceeding 40.0 C. Winter temperatures are more consistent: bottoming at 7.1 to 16.5 C in July.
+Annual precipitation is somewhat low: averaging 425.9 mm, between 105.5 precipitation days- primarily concentrated in frequent winter showers.
+While 193.5 mm of precipitation was recorded in June 1956, only 183.6 mm was measured in 1959.
+Extreme temperatures have ranged from 44.3 C on the 23rd of January 2019 to -1.0 C on the 27th of September 1994.

 Economy

 Agriculture, fishing and tourism make up Elliston's economy.
 Barley and wheat farming take place alongside sheep grazing on the adjacent farmland.
 Marine activities include abalone diving, lobster and scale fisheries.

 The area is a tourist destination, the town having two caravan parks as well as motel and hotel accommodation.
 Fishing, swimming and other water based activities are common in the protected bay.

 Surfing is possible at stretches along the coast, but high numbers of sharks make it risky.
 Many surf beaches are known for catches of salmon, mulloway and shark as well, with Lock's Well one of the more established beaches.

 Community

-In the 2006 Australian Bureau of Statistics Census of Population and Housing, the population of the Elliston town census area was 377 people.
-Males outnumbered females.
-92.8% of the population was born in Australia, with immigrants coming from England, Thailand, France, Germany, Papua New Guinea and the Republic of Korea.

-Christianity is the most followed religion in the town with 51% of the town following the religion.
-The major denominations in the town are the Anglican, Catholic and One Heart Uniting Church churches.
-29% of the town had no religious beliefs.

 The town has a number of sporting clubs and facilities, as well as churches, a hotel, and many local businesses, such as a bakery, a hair salon, and more.

 Former Port Adelaide Power footballer Cameron Hitchcock is from Elliston.